Notre Dame president ends quarantine after COVID diagnosis

-INDIANAPOLIS (AP) — Rev. John Jenkins, the president of Notre Dame University, has ended his quarantine after testing positive for the coronavirus less than a week following his attendance at a White House event without wearing a mask.
+INDIANAPOLIS (AP) — The Rev. John Jenkins, the president of Notre Dame University, has ended his quarantine after testing positive for the coronavirus less than a week following his attendance at a White House event without wearing a mask.

 Jenkins “is symptom-free and looks forward to resuming his normal activities,” the university announced Monday evening.
 He began his self-isolation period Sept.
 28, two days after he attended the Rose Garden ceremony for Amy Coney Barrett, a judge and Notre Dame law professor who is President Donald Trump’s nominee for U.S. Supreme Court justice.